aws-samples/the-aws-step-functions-workshop/content/module-8/step-3/index.en.md

 weight: 102
 ---

 1. Navigate to Step Functions in your AWS console.
-Make sure you are in the same AWS region that is assigned for this session.
+Make sure you are in the same region where you deployed the resources using the CloudFormation template in the **setup** step.

 2. If you are not on the `State machines` page, click on `State machines` on the left side menu and click **Create state machine**